carrerasrodrigo/django-post_office/README.rst

 * Built in scheduling support
 * Works well with task queues like `RQ <http://python-rq.org>`_ or `Celery <http://www.celeryproject.org>`_
 * Uses multiprocessing to send a large number of emails in parallel
+* Allows to set a limit in the number of emails sent every minute.

 Dependencies
 ============